 Hives are groups of access points that use Cooperative Control (Aerohive-speak for a collection of protocols that form the bulk of the solution's magic) to share a control plane while keeping traffic forwarding at the AP.
 Hives can be quite large, and a single hive can actually be a complete large WLAN if you choose.
 With no controller, failover is simplified when trouble hits an AP.
 Aerohive's home-grown and extremely resource-beefy APs use Open Shortest Path First (OSPF)-like aspects to decide optimal traffic paths as part of what Akin describes as "responsible local forwarding."

 Aerohive claims feature parity with the big guys, from QoS to security to spectrum management, all without the controller layer required.
 As the admin of a large controller-based network, I hope that Aerohive's approach takes root and spreads to other vendors.
-I'd gladly support big-boned access points again if they could deliver the contemporary WLAN experience without that layer of controller fat in the middle.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+I'd gladly support big-boned access points again if they could deliver the contemporary WLAN experience without that layer of controller fat in the middle.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio